talyssonoliver/taly/docs/user-guides/admin-guide.md

 ### **1. Add or Update Company Details**

 1. Go to **Settings > Company Profile**.
-2. Edit details such as:
+2. In the "Basic Information" tab, you can edit:
-   - Business name
+   - Business name and logo (recommended size: 512x512px, PNG/SVG format)
+   - Physical address with Google Maps integration
+   - Contact information (phone, email, website)
+   - Business description (up to 500 characters)
-   - Address and contact information
+   - Industry category and subcategories
-   - Services offered
-3. Save your changes.
+3. Click "Save Changes" to update your profile.
+Changes appear immediately across your booking pages.

 ### **2. Add Staff Members**

-1. Navigate to **Settings > Staff Management**.
+1. Navigate to **Settings > Staff Management > Add New Staff**.
-2. Add staff by entering their name, role, and contact information.
+2. Enter the staff member's:
+   - Full name and professional title
+   - Contact email (they'll receive an invitation)
+   - Work phone number (optional)
+   - Profile photo (optional, recommended size: 400x400px)
-3. Assign permissions based on their role (e.g., booking management, payment handling).
+3. Assign their role from the dropdown: Admin, Manager, or Staff
+4. Set their permissions by checking the appropriate boxes:
+   - Booking management (view/create/edit/delete)
+   - Customer data access (view/edit)
+   - Payment processing (view/refund)
+   - Analytics access (view only/export)
+5. Define their working schedule by selecting available days and hours
+6. Click "Send Invitation" to create their account

 ---